Thursday, November 28

 There are rules to learning how to drive

-“Real Housewives of Atlantis” cast member Kandi Burruss and her fiancé, Todd Tucker, might have eloped to Cancun, Mexico
+“Real Housewives of Atlanta” cast member Kandi Burruss and her fiancé, Todd Tucker, might have eloped to Cancun, Mexico

 Ronald Shannon Jackson, one of the most influential avante-garde drummers of the 20th century